yxuo/learning/readme.md

 ## Rules

+* Use Git only via terminal, whenever as possible.

 * Main readmes must be updated in all languages at each commit.

 * `TODΟs` must be written in uppercase.